 1. I had a separate coop ready to use.
 In previous years, before the separate coop was available, I used the sleepout or laundry for quarantining.

 2. It's about 7 metres from the other hens' coop and run.
-I would prefer if it were further away and I'm considering moving it, but as only vaccinated chicks and pullets will be joining the flock in future, perhaps it can stay put.
+I would prefer if it were further away because the recommended distance is 9 metres.
+I'm considering moving it to an entirely different part of the garden, but as only vaccinated chicks and pullets will be joining the flock in future, perhaps it can stay put.

 3. I dedicated an old pair of gardening clogs to the pullets' coop and changed into them before stepping in.
 I kept the clogs beside their coop and threw them out once it was all over.